-ANSWER: The last words of Jesus came when he finished the work God gave him to do.
-He became the perfect lamb of God that made possible the New Covenant or agreement between God and man.
-By willingly offering himself as the atoning sacrifice to take away the sins of the world, he made possible an eternal life of joy and happiness to ALL those who repent and obey God.
+Answer: The last words of Jesus came when he finished the work God gave him to do.
+He became the perfect Lamb of God that made possible the New Covenant or agreement between Godhead and man.
+By willingly offering himself as the atoning sacrifice to take away the sins of the world, he made possible an eternal life of joy and happiness to ALL those who repent and obey the Almighty.

-The third (or fourth, depending how you count) of his final statements comes when Christ notices the apostle John standing with his mother Mary.
+The third (or fourth, depending how you count) of his last statements comes when Jesus notices the apostle John standing with his mother Mary.
 He says the following to her, "Woman, behold your son" (John 19:26).
 He then looks at John and says, "Behold your mother" (verse 27).

-His fourth of seven final words is his cry, found in the book of Mark chapter 15 and verse 34, to God the Father asking why he was forsaken.
+His fourth of seven last words is his cry, found in the book of Mark chapter 15 and verse 34, to God the Father asking why he was forsaken.
 He said the following, loudly, at 3pm, "ELOI, ELOI, LAMA SABACHTHANI?"
 Interestingly, Matthew records a slightly different version of this cry to God when he writes it was, "ELI, ELI, LAMA SABACHTHANI?"
 (Matthew 27:46).

 The next two statements or last words spoken by our Savior (his fifth and sixth), as he was dying on the cross for the sins of humanity, are found in the book of John.
 They fulfill the prophecy that Christ would be given vinegar (sour wine) to drink (Psalm 69:21).